 By Priyanka Aidasani Sep.
 22, 2019

-Today marks 25 years since the reckless gang of F.R.I.E.N.D.S – Rachel, Joey, Chandler, Ross, Phoebe, and Monica entered our lives and over the course of 10 seasons, forged an indelible relationship with us.
+It has been close to three decades since the reckless gang of F.R.I.E.N.D.S – Rachel, Joey, Chandler, Ross, Phoebe, and Monica entered our lives and over the course of 10 seasons, forged an indelible relationship with us.
 When F.R.I.E.N.D.S premiered back in 1994, it introduced us to an over-caffeinated group of friends in their 20s who were navigating their personal and professional lives in the Big Apple.
 Within no time, we took our picks, whether it was endearing ourselves to Monica’s obsessive need for organisation, Ross’s over-enunciated speech, Chandler’s sarcastic one-liners, Phoebe’s carefree quirkiness, Rachel’s playfulness, or Joey’s possessiveness for food.

 Just like a sizeable chunk of the population, I consider myself a devoted fan of the sitcom.
 What I like about F.R.I.E.N.D.S is that it has a real sweetness to it.
 There are a thousand funny things about the show, most of which have invariably been dissected several times over the years, but the parts that I fall for are always the more tender moments.
 Take for instance, the sequence where Ross walks Susan down the aisle on her wedding day or when Monica proposes to Chandler.
 I also can’t get enough of the scene when Chandler walks Phoebe down the aisle on her wedding day or when Rachel sings Baby Got Back to make Emma laugh.
 These are the moments that truly makes F.R.I.E.N.D.S sing, effortlessly positing why the sitcom has come to become such a pop-culture landmark.